Hack3rOneness/devops-insights-20200912181407744/README.md

 ### Development

-While it is possible to do development on a physical Ubuntu machine (and possibly other Linux distros as well), we highly recommend doing all development a Vagrant VM.
+While it is possible to do development on a physical Ubuntu machine (and possibly other Linux distros as well), we highly recommend doing all development on a Vagrant VM.
 First, install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html).
 Then run:

 ```bash
 git clone https://github.com/facebook/fbctf